 - selection subjects – these are all other subjects in the study program or in the list of other study programs and their choice is contingent upon the acquisition of a specified number of credits in the part of the study.

-A mandatory subject which has been enrolled in a given academic year and not completed by the student can be enrolled one more time during the study in the next academic year.
-After the second unsuccessful attempt to pass the mandatory subject, the student is excluded from the study due to the missing credits according to the art.
+A mandatory subject which has been enrolled in a given academic year and not completed by a student can be enrolled one more time during the study in the next academic year.
+After the second unsuccessful attempt to pass the mandatory subject, the student is excluded from the study due to missing credits according to the art.
 13, paragraph.
 2 (b) c) Study order of the University of Economics in Bratislava.

 A compulsorily optional subject which has been signed up but not completed by a student may be enrolled one more time, or a different subject may be chosen from the list of mandatory optional subjects instead.